 Though these examples may be the first type of adjective use you think of, there are certainly other, and equally important, kinds of adjectives as well.

 Interrogative adjectives are words similar to interrogative pronouns, but they can’t stand on their own.
 In other words, they serve to modify another term, specifically a noun.
 The words “which” and “what” are the two interrogative adjectives and are used in interrogative sentences to modify nouns found in the question.

 Interrogative adjectives also modify noun phrases.
 For example:

-In the second example “what program” is the direct object of the verb phrase “are watching.”
+“What program” is the direct object of the verb phrase “are watching.”

 More sentence examples of interrogative adjectives

 The important point to keep in mind is that interrogative adjectives stand for the thing we do not know.

 Here we want to know specifically the coat that belongs to Paul.

 Here we want to know specifically the CD that Sarah is listening to.

 Examples of “what” and “which” used NOT as interrogative adjectives